telerik/blazor-docs/components/buttongroup/events.md

 # ButtonGroup Events

-This article explains the events available in the Telerik ToggleButton for Blazor:
+This article explains the events available in the Telerik buttons in a ButtonGroup for Blazor:

 * [SelectedChanged](#selectedchanged)
 * [OnClick](#onclick)